Berg0162/S3-Switch/README.md

 - Pins accessible on pinheaders: TXD, RXD, RTS, CTS

 ## 2.2 Boot your Sonoff in Flashing Mode<br>
 The Internet is crowded with instructions on how to flash your code to a Sonoff device.
-One of the most detailed instructions you can find is on [Random Nerd Tutorials](https://randomnerdtutorials.com/how-to-flash-a-custom-firmware-to-sonoff/).
+[Search now.](https://www.google.com/search?q=flash+sonoff) One of the most detailed instructions you can find is on [Random Nerd Tutorials](https://randomnerdtutorials.com/how-to-flash-a-custom-firmware-to-sonoff/).
 Study their tutorial to get acquainted with the technique!

 <img src="https://github.com/Berg0162/s3-switch/blob/main/images/095604.jpg" width="356" height="473" ALIGN="left" alt="S3-Switch">
 <img src="https://github.com/Berg0162/s3-switch/blob/main/images/095604_detail.jpg" width="426" height="323" ALIGN="left" alt="S3-Switch">
 <br clear="left">

-## 2.3 Sonoff remote access using the browser<br>
+## 2.3 Sonoff S3-Switch remote access using the browser<br>
 The Sonoff S3-Switch can remotely be accessed by pointing the browser (on your desktop, tablet or smartphone) to a fixed host IP address: <b>192.168.2.200</b> or to: <b>esp8266.local</b>.
 The simple builtin web server will respond with a start page, that helps you select the different options.<br>

 <img src="https://github.com/Berg0162/s3-switch/blob/main/images/Sonoff_01.jpg" width="350" height="380" ALIGN="left" alt="S3-Switch">